Louis-Marie de Castelbajac: Armagnac

 Armagnac is an emblematic product of de Castelbajac's region of France.
 He created his Armagnac 700 in 2013, after researching and working with an oenologist for several years.
 He designed the bottle himself, wrapping it in a felt ring made by the last beret producer in that region of France.
 He produced a special collection for Colette, and the drink is also sold at Le Bon Marché, Harry's New York Bar, Hôtel Meurice, and Chateau Marmont.

 Art

 De Castelbajac has shown artwork in two solo exhibits.
 The first was an exhibit in Paris, France called The Anatomy of 1, a collection of drawings, collages, photos, and installations inspired by media violence.
 His second exhibition was called The Blood, the Bow & Arrows of Desire.

 In 2010, he helped create a Bûche de Noel for Pierre Hermé.

 Personal life

 Louis-Marie de Castelbajac shares the Château de Loubersan with his father in a hamlet in the region.
-He grew up in Paris and the United Kingdom, and was educated at Oundle School and in the United States.
+He grew up in Paris and the United Kingdom, and was educated at Oundle School and the Ecole Active Bilingue in Paris 15 and in the United States.